JacobFV/bsbr/README.md

 # BSBR: Block Sparse Attention with Block Retrieval

 A PyTorch implementation of Block Sparse Attention with Block Retrieval (BSBR), a novel attention mechanism for efficient processing of long sequences.
+This implementation is inspired by Shengding Hu's blog post [*Streaming models for efficient long-context reasoning*](https://shengdinghu.github.io/blogs/streaming_model/).
+[1]

 ## Features